process-engine/metrics.repository.file_system/README.md

-# Metrics Repository - FileSystem Implementation
+# Metrics Repository - DEPRECATED

-This repository uses the local file system to access and manipulate metric logfiles.
+This repository has been integrated into the [metrics api](https://github.com/process-engine/metrics_api) repo and is no longer maintained.